schardtbc/DBIExt/README.md

 reference: [tutorial on UPDATE join syntax for MySQL](http://www.mysqltutorial.org/mysql-update-join/)

 Note that no `WHERE` clause is specified for the query.
+This by design;
-This by design, the reasoning for which will be explained later in the document.
+the reasoning for which will be explained later in the document.

 For `dbUpdateTable()` the table `T1` must be a pre-existing table in the